|

 You can sponsor a Swamp

-mural in Manning, Paxville, Summerton, Turbeville
+Fox mural in Manning, Paxville,

-and Clarendon County, SC.
+County, SC.

-part of this long-range murals project
+Be part of this long-range

-to promote history through murals.
+murals project to promote history

 The Mural Society is a

-501(c)(3),
+501(c)(3), non-profit.

-Contact Swamp
+Contact Swamp Fox

-Fox Mural Trail Society:
+Mural Trail Society:

-C. Hester,
+C. Hester, PO Box 667, Manning,

-PO Box 667, Manning, SC 29102 or
+SC 29102 or

 G. Summers